Mischief134/Ormuco/README.md

 Q1 and Q2 fully solved

 Q3.
 Make sure to pip install requirements.txt
-    Instruction were a bit vague.
-I have tried my best.
+    \nInstruction were a bit vague.
+    \nI have tried my best.